patrickaod/KnightsRun/README.md

 - **Highscore**

-    - The highscore use the `localStorage()` window object to store and retrieve the player's greatest score.
-The feature is manipulated with the `getElementByID()` method.
-It give alot to the replayability of the site.
+    - The highScore function uses the `localStorage()` window object to store and retrieve the player's best score.
+The feature is manipulated by the `getElementByID()` method.
+It gives a lot to the replayability of the site.

 ![Title Banner](documentation/features/banner.png)

 - **Tutorial Icon**

-    - After the page is loaded, this button can be click an unlimited amount of times to show the player what to do.
+    - After the page is loaded, this button can be clicked an unlimited amount of times to show the player what to do.
 It used also manipulated with the `getElementByID()` and `addEventListener("click", function(){})` methods.

 ![Tutorial Icon](documentation/colour/information-grad.jpeg)

 - **Player States**

-    - The player states are managed by one file, which are called by other js files to be animated, checked, or effected.
-The file uses OOP structuring to make the mainability easier over time.
-Each player state is entered into an enum that can be selected dependent on the current state's input method.
+    - The player states are managed by one file, which is called by other js files to be animated, checked, or affected.
+The file uses OOP structuring to make maintainability easier over time.
+Each player state is entered into an enum that can be selected dependening on the current state's input method.
 The lexically scoped approach makes adding new states easier, and removes the need for "spaghetti code".

 ![Idel State](documentation/features/idel-state.jpeg)![Crouch State](documentation/features/crouch-state.jpeg)![Running State](documentation/features/running-state.jpeg)

 - **Enemies**

-    - The game uses three different enemy assets to challenge the play and give score.
-To win this game the player must achieve a certain score in a given time.
-There is one constructor with the enemies general settings.
-Then there are subsequent class that use the `super()` method to inherit previous properties.
+    - The game uses three different enemy assets to challenge the player.
+To win this game the player must achieve a certain score by killing enemies in a given time.
+There is one constructor with the enemy's general settings.
+Then there are subsequent classes that use the `super()` method to inherit previous properties.
 The unique mob is passed to be `draw()` method to be selected and called to the main game canvas, dependent on a function in the main.js file called `addEnemy()`.

 ![Flying Enemies](assets/img/enemies/enemy_fly.png)
 ![Plant Enemies](assets/img/enemies/enemy_plant.png)